CLU-MSCP/bedics/index.md

 Welcome to Dr. Bedics' Statistics and Research Methods Resource Site for the MS in Clinical Psychology Program (MSCP) at California Lutheran University (CLU), Thousand Oaks, CA.

-The CLU MSCP is a two-year program that emphasizes research training that values open, transparent, collaboration.
-Students receive specialized training in both research and clinical practice.
+The CLU MSCP is a two-year program that emphasizes open science and reproducibility in psychological science.
+In addition to the values associated with open science, students are taught how to best utilize the latest technologies as a method of fulfilling these values.
+In doing so, students are taught that careful attention to how research is conducted will ultimately improve the outcome and impact of their work.